Program Series I

 Are you ready for 50 life-changing mobile hacks in 50 minutes?
 Come join this fast-paced session that promises to increase your efficiency and effectiveness - or at least to impress your friends with your hacks-to-go knowledge by its conclusion.

-Deb Osborn, Florida State University; Melissa Venable, OnlineColleges.net
+Debra Osborn, Florida State University; Melissa Venable, OnlineColleges.net

-#503 Transition Classes for Veterans: Analyzing Outcome Data from Career Assessments
+#503 Transition Classes for Veterans: Analyzing Outcome Data From Career Assessments

 With the growing attention on supporting veterans in their career development, a question looms as to whether various interventions are effective.
 This presentation will discuss a specific example of using career-related assessments to determine the impact of a transition class for veterans in a post-secondary higher education setting.